Screening for Choice Sets: Properties and Comparative Analysis

-\paragraph{Expansion of Default Technologies} While technological expansion in general may have ambiguous effects on the agent, we show that expanding the \emph{default} technology unambiguously improves the payoff of the principal while decreasing the payoff of the agent.
-To study comparative statics with respect to the default set, we allow the default set to be an arbitrary set $t_0\subseteq \techs$ and maintain that
+\paragraph{Expansion of the Default Set of Technologies} While technological expansion in general may have ambiguous effects on the agent, we show that expanding the \emph{default} set of technologies unambiguously improves the payoff of the principal while admitting an optimal selection of promised utilities that weakly lowers the agent's payoff pointwise.
+To study comparative statics with respect to the default set, we allow the default set to be an arbitrary set $\default\subseteq \techs$ and maintain that

-Thus, an agent of type $T$ can report any set $S$ such that $t_0\subseteq S\subseteq T$, and if he discloses nothing beyond the default, the principal can still choose a payoff in $C(t_0)$.
+Thus, an agent of type $T$ can report any set $S$ such that $\default\subseteq S\subseteq T$, and if he discloses nothing beyond the default, the principal can still choose a payoff in $C(\default)$.

 Let